 - • ½ tsp Nutmeg

 Remove from heat.
-Add real maple syrup and spices.
+Add real maple syrup, vanilla and spices.

 Drizzle over warm scones.
 If you make these scones to eat throughout several days, you can keep the frosting in the refrigerator to add right before you eat the scones.